 Before you depart for the semester you will be instructed on how to use NYU Traveler, a Web-based information collection tool where flight and travel details, local and US telephone numbers, and emergency contact information can be stored so that NYU staff can assist you if needed.

 Public safety might not be as big a problem as it is in some large American cities, but it is important to always be careful and stay aware.
-The most common safety issue in Paris is pickpocketing.
+Keep in mind that France, like most of Europe, remains in maximum terrorist alert.
+Expect security checks.
+The most common safety issue in Paris is pickpocketing:

 “Overdoing it,” leads to the majority of arrests, accidents, violent crimes, rapes, and deaths suffered by American students when traveling to international destinations.
 As in the U.S., disturbing the peace, lewd behavior, littering, driving under the influence, drinking on the street or on public transportation may all be considered criminal activities by local authorities.

 It just makes good sense.
 Drug charges can carry severe penalties, including imprisonment without bail for up to a year before a case is even tried.
 A conviction carries several more years of imprisonment in a foreign jail.
 In some countries it doesn’t matter if you’re underage either; you can still be charged as an adult.

 An arrest or accident during your study abroad experience can result in a difficult legal situation.
 Your U.S. citizenship does not make you exempt from full prosecution under another country’s criminal justice system.
 Many countries impose harsh penalties for violations that would be considered minor in the United States.
 If you find yourself in a legal jam, contact the closest U.S. consulate, U.S. consular agency, or the U.S. embassy for assistance.
 Keep in mind, U.S. consular employees cannot arrange for local officials to release detained American citizens.